Finomnis/PythonCModule/README.md

 # PythonCModule

-A simple python module that acts as an interface for C/C++/Rust code.
+A simple python module template that acts as an interface for C/C++/Rust code.

 It is specifically written and tested for Python 3.x, it does NOT work with Python 2.